-Pro tip: if you have two monitors, put the timer full screen on one of them.
+Pro tip: if you have two monitors, but the timer full screen on one of them.
 I’ve found that seeing the timer ticking makes the whole technique more effective.

 7. Set appointments with yourself in the “Temples of Productivity”

 The usual workplace is very distracting, and many studies show that that working in a shared space makes us much less productive.
-It turns out that a private office or the closed doors policy, aren’t so bad after all.
+It turns out that a private office or the closed doors policy isn’t so bad after all.

 Nowadays the creative work moves away from the office and many of us become freelancers.
 Home is a comfy place to work, but it can be distracting as well – there are things in the fridge, the bed, and other marvelous inventions.

 If it’s hard for you to concentrate at home, you can use the “Temples of Productivity” to get your job done.
 The Temple of Productivity may be a nice library or your favorite local cafe.
 It’s much easier to maintain high productivity there.
 Promise to yourself that you won’t leave until you do two or three hours of productive, uninterrupted work.
 You won’t believe how much you can get done during that time.